8DUINOide/Brick-Breaker-App/README.md

-Objective: Break all bricks in each level (semester) to progress through the Computer Engineering curriculum, earning units toward the 211-unit goal.
+Objective: Break all bricks (courses) in each level (semester) to earn units and complete the Computer Engineering curriculum.

-Controls: Swipe left or right on the screen to move the paddle, keeping the ball in play to hit bricks.
+Controls: Swipe left/right to move the paddle, keeping the ball in play to hit bricks.

-Levels: Each level corresponds to a semester.
-Complete all bricks to advance; miss the ball to retry.
+Progression: Clear all bricks to advance; miss the ball to retry.

-Units: Each brick represents a course with a unit value.
-Earn units by breaking bricks, tracked on the game screen and Credited Subjects screen.
+Units: Each brick has a unit value.
+Track progress on the game screen or Credited Subjects screen.